The Board of Directors of the Northern Care Alliance (NCA) NHS Foundation Trust meets regularly throughout the year, with meetings held in public.

 - Sister-in-law is a Registered Health Care Worker in Vaccination Hub at SRFT

 Tim’s career has been in the NHS for nearly 40 years with the majority of that time spent working with NHS organisations in the north-west.

 He joined the NHS graduate scheme in 1981, qualifying as a CIPFA accountant and then worked in finance and audit roles in a number of health bodies in the south-east.
 He also undertook a secondment with the Department of Health to strengthen NHS governance following a number of corporate failures.
 In more recent years, Tim's led MIAA, an NHS shared service providing audit, assurance, governance, risk and advisory support to the majority of north-west Trusts and CCGs.

 Tim is also an Audit Committee independent member of SCOPE, the national disability equality charity.

-Kieran formed a management consultancy in January 2020 focused on resilience and wellbeing in the workplace and at the same time became UK digital policy chair for the FSB (Federation of Small Businesses), representing the UK’s 5.8 million small and medium sized enterprises’ digital interests to government.
-In addition he is vice chair of the government backed committee advising on the £5B UK digital infrastructure investment to 2025.
+Kieran formed a management consultancy in January 2020 focused on resilience and wellbeing in the workplace and at the same time became UK digital policy chair for the FSB (Federation of Small Businesses), representing the UK’s 5.8 million small- and medium-sized enterprises’ digital interests to government.
+In addition, he's vice chair of the government-backed committee advising on the £5bn UK digital infrastructure investment to 2025.